mitdbg/brad/README.md

   configuration.
 This should be set to the ARN of the `rds-monitoring-role` found in your AWS IAM console.
 - (08/15/2023) Add `front_end_query_latency_buffer_size` to your `config.yml`.
+- (12/08/2023) The configuration scheme has changed.
+See `physical_config_sample.yml` for details.
+Keep private credentials in your physical config.
+You can use `system_config.yml` as the default system configuration.

 ### Generate IMDB workload